Noeeekr/aqueduct/readme.md

 Traduzido em PT-BR:
 [![pt-br](https://img.shields.io/badge/lang-pt--br-green.svg)](https://github.com/Noeeekr/aqueduct/blob/master/README.pt-br.md)

-# About
+# Description
-Aqueduct is a local network desktop file transfer server for linux platforms built with GOLANG programming language.
+Aqueduct makes easy to transfer all types of files between desktops in the same network.
+It is currently being developed with GO programming language for linux operating systems.

-# Installing
+# Installation

 Clone the files in the build folder
 In the terminal, ensure that the install script has execution permissions